 The legal forms of tenure for buying into retirement villages are:

-Leasehold estates: The owner/developer continues to own the property, however you pay the market value of the unit in exchange for a period of time (49 – 199 year lease).
+Leasehold estates: The owner/developer continues to own the property, however, you pay the market value of the unit in exchange for a period of time (49 – 199 year lease).
 This is generally the most common form of tenure used by ‘for profit’ developers.

 Licences to occupy: The village developer or owner gives you a licence to occupy your unit which means you are permitted to stay under certain conditions such as not altering the property or surrounding gardens.
 This form of tenure is generally the most common used by ‘not-for-profit’ developers.

-Company share arrangement: The village is still owned by the retirement village developer who sells you shares which entitle you to live in your unit.
+Company share arrangement: The village is still owned by the retirement village developer who sells you shares which entitles you to live in your unit.
 Although some retirement villages do use this tenure, it is not a common form.

 Strata title ownership: Similar to regular strata-title schemes where the property is divided into units, this operates as a direct ownership structure.
 You pay the agreed purchase price, are registered on the title deed and become a member of the owners’ corporation.
-However unlike regular strata, the retirement village operator may have to approve you as a resident and you sign a management contract with the village owner.
+However, unlike regular strata, the retirement village operator may have to approve you as a resident and you sign a management contract with the village owner.

 This is not a common form of tenure for retirement villages.